Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-12-Reconciliation-Extensions.md

 * An ARM client allowing for ARM operations.
 * A logger to allow for tracing of what the extension did.
 * A context to allow cancellation of long running operations.
-* A function that representing the next action to take.
+* A function that represents the next action to take.

 The return will be one of three possibilities: